 The shoulder is a complex ball and socket joint with more range of movement than any other joint in the body.
-It is therefore very susceptible to injury, particularly in sports or movements involving overhead, heavy or repetitive shoulder movements.
-As a result, shoulder surgery can be one of the more common types of surgical intervention.
+It is therefore very susceptible to injury, particularly in sports or movements involving overhead, repetitive shoulder movements, or trauma.

-Shoulder surgery is often indicated for more complex injuries, or those that don’t respond well to conservative treatment such as includes Physiotherapy, manual therapy, exercise, pain medications, anti-inflammatories or steroid injections.
+Shoulder surgery is often indicated for more complex injuries, those related to acute or sudden trauma like falling on the shoulder, or those that don’t respond to non-surgical management strategies.
+These non-surgical strategies can include Physiotherapy, manual therapy, exercises, pain medications, anti-inflammatories or injections.

-The rotator cuff is a group of muscles around the shoulder that act to provide support and allow for shoulder movement and function.
-Major injuries (tears or complete ruptures) to these muscles (for example overuse injuries or direct trauma through sport or car accidents) can impact on shoulder function.
+The rotator cuff is a group of four muscles (supraspinatus, infraspinatus, subscapularis, teres minor) around the shoulder that act to provide support for and allow shoulder movement, strength and function.
+Injuries (partial or complete tears) to any or some of these muscles (for example repetitice overuse injuries or direct trauma through sport or car accidents) can impact on shoulder movement, strength and function.

-Shoulder arthroscopy involves the use of a camera guided through the shoulder joint through small incisions in the skin.
-This allows surgeons to look inside the joint and perform procedures like removing damaged tissue or bone without causing too much trauma around the associated/nearby areas.
+Shoulder arthroscopy involves the use of a camera guided through the shoulder joint through small incisions (often keyhole) in the skin.
+This allows the surgeon to look inside the shoulder joint and so they can more accurately and visibly determine any structural damage.
+They can then continue with the procedure to fix the structural issue without causing too much trauma to surrounding structures and areas.

 This type of shoulder surgery involves the replacement of damaged parts of the shoulder with artificial components.
-It can either replace the head of humerus (ball) or the glenoid (socket), or both.
+It often refers to the bone and thus can either replace the head of humerus (ball) or the glenoid (socket), or both.

 A full shoulder replacement is only indicated once other treatment options have been exhausted, or if pain or stiffness is affecting function.
 It is often performed for osteoarthritis, rheumatoid arthritis, or severe trauma or fractures.

-The decision to undergo shoulder surgery is often done in collaboration with your GP and Orthopaedic Surgeon, and is based on your levels of pain, movement restrictions and function.
+The decision to undergo shoulder surgery is often determined in collaboration with your General Practitioner and Orthopaedic Surgeon, and is based on your levels of pain, movement restrictions and loss of function.

 To book see any of our experienced & qualified allied health staff about this issue, you can: